splunk/public-o11y-docs/sp-oncall/spoc-integrations/aws-cloudwatch-integration-guide.rst

 In Splunk On-Call, select :guilabel:`Integrations`, :guilabel:`AWS CloudWatch`.

 If the integration has not yet been activated, select :guilabel:`Enable Integration` to generate your endpoint URL.
 Be sure to replace the ``$routing_key`` section of your new endpoint with the routing key you want to use.
 If no routing key is included as part of the endpoint URL, the subscription isn't confirmed.
-See :ref:`routing-keys` for more information.
+See :ref:`spoc-routing-keys` for more information.

 You can point multiple SNS subscriptions to the same AWS CloudWatch endpoint in Splunk On-Call.
 The subscription isn't confirmed if it hits a different endpoint.